-Lesbian, gay, bi or trans (LGBT): Children who are LGBT can be targeted by their peers.
+Lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual including other terms (such as non-binary and pansexual) (LGBTIQA+): Children who are LGBTIQA+ can be targeted by their peers.
 In some cases, a pupil who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.